rekihattori/awesome-programmers/README.md

 - [Jeremie Miller](https://en.wikipedia.org/wiki/Jeremie_Miller): The original creator of the [Extensible Messaging and Presence Protocol](https://en.wikipedia.org/wiki/XMPP) (XMPP)
 - [William Kahan](https://en.wikipedia.org/wiki/William_Kahan): The primary architect behind the floating point computation standard [IEEE 754-1985](https://en.wikipedia.org/wiki/IEEE_754-1985) which was the de-facto standard for implementation rules of floating points in software.
 - [Butler Lampson](https://en.wikipedia.org/wiki/Butler_Lampson): The creator of the [two-phase commit protocol](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) which coordinates the processes in a distributed atomic transaction on whether to commit or rollback the transaction.
+- [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike): The co-designer of the character encoding standard [UTF-8](https://en.wikipedia.org/wiki/UTF-8), capable of encoding all possible characters and is the most widely used encoding for HTML files.
+- [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson): The co-designer of the character encoding standard [UTF-8](https://en.wikipedia.org/wiki/UTF-8), capable of encoding all possible characters and is the most widely used encoding for HTML files.

 ## Misc
 - [Brian Kernighan](https://en.wikipedia.org/wiki/Brian_Kernighan): He wrote the original program to read "Hello World!".